-Obviously I’ll say that because I run a consumer credit providing business….but that aside, access to credit will smooth out your entire well being and lifestyle.
+Access to credit can help smooth out your entire well being and lifestyle.

 If you didn’t have access to credit and the unexpected occurred or you budgeted poorly, you’d have to grind it out until the situation improved, surviving on rice and tomato sauce whilst not paying any bills or accommodation.

 You wouldn’t be able to buy desired things when they came up or take a holiday for a few days even if you hadn’t quite saved up for it.

 You probably couldn’t purchase a car or even dream of buying a house by writing out one big cheque for a few hundred grand.